Frequently Asked Questions And Answers To Them

 Which casebooks are used by the students?

 The assigned casebooks are the same as those typically used at traditional law schools.
 The casebook for the first year course on Torts would be a good one to look at to get a feel for the level of difficulty involved in the written material required for the program.
-This is the Schwartz, Kelly, Partlett casebook by Foundation Press.
+This is the Schwartz, Kelly, Partlett casebook by West Academic.

 Do I have to take and pass the California First-Year Law Students' Examination (the "Baby Bar")?